 - Only electronic submissions will be accepted.

-- Since the winning personal narrative, as well as two finalists, will be published in a future issue of JHR, please do not identify individual names (other than the author’s) and specific locations for publication purposes.
+- Since the winning personal narrative, as well as two finalists, will be published in a future issue of JHR, we ask that all personal information such as individuals’ names other than the author’s and specific locations be de-identified.

 - The winner and two finalists will be announced in spring 2024.